 - Finally, release the clutch pedal.

-Following this method orderly will avoid any damage to the transmission, as the speed of the engine would be able to match the gear speed.
+Following this method will avoid any damage to the transmission, as the speed of the engine would be able to match the gear speed.
 For the drivers of automatic cars, this issue shouldn’t cause any worries.
-As the downshift from second to first gear is performed automatically.
+The downshift from second to first gear is performed automatically.